Benjamin Thompson: Later life

 Satirical cartoon by James Gillray showing a Royal Institution lecture on pneumatics with Davy holding the bellows and Count Rumford looking on at extreme right.
 Dr Garnett is the lecturer holding the victim's nose.

 After 1799, he divided his time between France and England.
 With Sir Joseph Banks, he established the Royal Institution of Great Britain in 1799.
 The pair chose Sir Humphry Davy as the first lecturer.
 The institution flourished and became world-famous as a result of Davy's pioneering research.
 His assistant, Michael Faraday, established the Institution as a premier research laboratory, and also justly famous for its series of public lectures popularizing science.
 That tradition continues to the present, and the Royal Institution Christmas lectures attract large audiences through their TV broadcasts.

 A bust of Benjamin Thompson, Count Rumford, in Rumford, Rhode Island.

 Thompson endowed the Rumford medals of the Royal Society and the American Academy of Arts and Sciences, and endowed the Rumford Chair of Physics at Harvard University.
 In 1803, he was elected a foreign member of the Royal Swedish Academy of Sciences, and as a member of the American Philosophical Society.

+Personal life

+In 1772, Thompson married a rich and well-connected widow, an heiress named Sarah Rolfe (née Walker).
+Her father was a minister, and her late husband left her property at Rumford, Province of New Hampshire, which is today in the modern city of Concord.
+They moved to Portsmouth, and through his wife's influence with the governor, he was appointed a major in the New Hampshire Militia.
+Their child (also named Sarah) was born in 1774.
+Thompson abandoned his American wife, Sarah, at the outbreak of the American Revolution; she died in 1792.

-After several affairs and a close friendship with Mary Temple, Viscountess Palmerston, in 1804, he married Marie-Anne Lavoisier, the widow of the great French chemist Antoine Lavoisier.
-(His American wife, Sarah—whom he had abandoned at the outbreak of the American Revolution—had died in 1792.)
+After several affairs and a close friendship with Lady Emily (Amelia) Mary Lamb Temple (21 April 1787...11 September 1869), Viscountess Palmerston,(born Mary Mee), in 1804, he married Marie-Anne Lavoisier, the widow of the great French chemist Antoine Lavoisier.
 Thompson separated from his second wife after three years, but he settled in Paris and continued his scientific work until his death on 21 August 1814.
 Thompson is buried in the small cemetery of Auteuil in Paris, just across from Adrien-Marie Legendre.
 Upon his death, his daughter from his first marriage, Sarah Thompson, inherited his title as Countess Rumford.

-He was also known to have been a lover of George Germain, 1st Viscount Sackville.
+Some periodicals and satirical publications of Rumford’s time made references that associated him with men who were publicly linked to homosexuality, notably George Germain, 1st Viscount Sackville..
+Rumford’s surviving letters and papers do not contain evidence of same-sex relationships, and no independent contemporary documentation corroborates the claims.